Universal Algorithm for Online Trading Based on the Method of Calibration: Well-calibrated forecasting with side information

-Let also, $\cal F$ be an RKHS on $[0,1]$ with a kernel $R({\bf x},{\bf x}')$ and a finite embedding constant $c_{{\cal F}}$.
+Let also, $\cal F$ be an RKHS on $[0,1]$ with a kernel $K_2({\bf x},{\bf x}')$ and a finite embedding constant $c_{{\cal F}}$.

-\begin{theorem} For any $\epsilon>0$, an algorithm for computing forecasts $p_1,p_2,\dots$ and a sequential method of randomization can be constructed such that two conditions hold: \begin{itemize} \item{(i)} for any $\delta>0$, with probability at least $1-\delta$, for any measurable subset $S\subseteq [0.1]^{k+1}$
+\begin{theorem} For any $\epsilon>0$, an algorithm for computing forecasts $p_1,p_2,\dots$ and a sequential method of randomization can be constructed such that the following three items hold: \begin{itemize} \item{} For any $n$, $R\subseteq [0,1]^{k+1}$, and $\delta>0$, with probability at least $1-\delta$,